 CHAPTER 3: Keeping in touch with your child

-Kids love mail.
-Adults love mail.
-So send lots of letters and send them even before your kids are at camp, so that when they arrive a letter is waiting for them.
-The mail will take at least one week from Toronto and 10 days from elsewhere.
-Please talk to your children about how long mail will take to reach them.
-Please remember to use their full name and cabin number on each letter.
-Your child will let you know their cabin number in their first letter or post card.
+Kids love mail and adults love mail, so send your children mail!
+You could write them even before your kids are at camp, so that when they arrive a letter is waiting for them.
+The mail generally takes at least one week from Toronto through Canada Post and 10 days from elsewhere.
+Please talk to your children about how long mail will take to reach them so they aren’t disappointed.
+Please remember to use their full name on each letter.
+Your child will let you know their cabin number in their first letter or post card and you can include that with their name on the envelope.
 Just as postal codes speed the daily mail in the real world, at Manitou cabin numbers help speed up our sorting process.
 Please do not phone us for a cabin number prior to camp.
-We will not know your camper’s cabin.
 All mail without camper cabin numbers is sorted anyway.